 Savings translate into resilience as they help a business to get through an emergency.
 Besides focusing on your cash flow budget, you must look for ways to build up your savings over time.
 Setting aside funds for the rainy day makes sense because they can help you stay afloat or even bounce back should something unexpected happen down the road.
 Ideate a realistic figure to save every month and adhere to the savings goal.

 Another valuable piece of advice is to get coverage for unexpected financial events.
 Liability insurance is a good start.
 You can go the extra mile with surety bonds as they provide coverage against debt, default, and failure.
 Check different types of surety bonds, such as court bonds, federal bonds, fidelity bonds, and licence and permit bonds.
 You can seek advice for the coverage your business requires and get it accordingly.
+If your business involves shipping goods, then you should apply for a customs bond.

 Diversifying your revenue streams is another effective way to safeguard your business against potential financial pitfalls.
 For example, manufacturers can add a new product line to ensure they have something to fall back on if their primary product fails.
 Construction contractors may enhance their client portfolio instead of working only with a few clients.
 The more you spread your revenue streams, the better your chances of getting through hard times.